MMS Management Services, Inc.

 How Can I Tell if My Parent Needs Dementia Care at Home?

-“You may feel that asking for help shows weakness or a lack of caring, but the opposite is true.
+According to the National Institute on Aging (NIH) [2]: “You may feel that asking for help shows weakness or a lack of caring, but the opposite is true.
 Asking for help shows your strength.
 It means you know your limits and when to seek support.”
+The short answer is that it’s never too early to bring in compassionate elderly care through

 An eldercare specialist shows empathy and compassion to a client.